syntra/gatsby-remark-social-cards/README.md

                 // The objects are used to pull data from your markdown's
                 // frontmatter. { field: "author" } pulls the author set
                 // in the frontmatter. { field: "category" } would pull
                 // the category set.
-Any field can be used in meta_parts
+Any field can be used as parts
                 // Note: Only pass the "format" property on date fields
-                parts: meta_parts = [
+                parts: [
                   "- ",
                   { field: "author" },
                   " » ",